Short lists with short programs in short time

 Given an optimal machine $U$, a \emph{list-approximator} for $c$-short programs is a function $f$ that on every input $x$ outputs a finite list of strings such that at least one of the elements in the list is a $c$-short program for $x$ on $U$.
 Let $|f(x)|$ denote the number of elements in the list $f(x)$.
-Obviously, for every optimal $U$, there is a (trivial) computable list-approximator $f$ such that $|f(x)| \leq 2^{|x|+O(1)}$.
+Obviously, for every optimal $U$, there is a (trivial) computable list-approximator $f$ such that $|f(x)| \leq 2^{|x|+\bigO{1}}$.

-The question we study is how small can $|f(x)|$ be for computable list-approximators $f$ for $c$-short programs, where $c$ is a constant or $O(\log|x|)$.
+The question we study is how small can $|f(x)|$ be for computable list-approximators $f$ for $c$-short programs, where $c$ is a constant or $\bigO{\log|x|}$.
 At first glance it seems that in both cases $|f(x)|$ must be exponential in $|x|$.
 Surprisingly, this is not the case.
-We prove that there is a computable approximator with list of size $O(|x|^2)$ for $c$-short programs for some constant $c$ depending on the choice of the standard machine $U$.
+We prove that there is a computable approximator with list of size $|x|^2$ for $c$-short programs for some constant $c$ depending on the choice of the standard machine $U$.
 And we show that this bound is tight.
-We show also that there is a \emph{polynomial time computable} approximator with list of size $\poly(|x|)$ for $c$-short programs for $c=O(\log|x|)$.
+We show also that there is a \emph{polynomial time computable} approximator with list of size $\poly(|x|)$ for $c$-short programs for $c=\bigO{\log|x|}$.

-We start with the positive results, i.e., the upper bounds.
-We show that for every standard machine, there exists a list-approximator for $O(1)$-short programs, with lists of \emph{quadratic} size.
+We start with our main upper bound.
+We show that for every standard machine, there exists a list-approximator for $\bigO{1}$-short programs, with lists of \emph{quadratic} size.